OCamlPro/liquidity/docs/sphinx/src/usage/index.rst

 Relevant options:
-    --amount <1.99tz>        Set amount for deploying or running a contract (default: 0tz) --source <tz1...>        Set the source for deploying or running a contract (default: none) --tezos-node <addr:port>  Set the address and port of a Tezos node to run or deploy contracts (default: 127.0.0.1:8732) --run <ENTRY PARAMETER STORAGE>  Run Liquidity contract on Tezos node
+    --amount <1.99tz>        Set amount for deploying or running a contract (default: 0tz) --source <tz1...>        Set the source for deploying or running a contract (default: none) --node <addr:port>       Set the address and port of a Dune node to run or deploy contracts (default: 127.0.0.1:8733) --run <ENTRY PARAMETER STORAGE>  Run Liquidity contract on Dune node

 Deploying a contract
 ~~~~~~~~~~~~~~~~~~~~

 To deploy a contract you need to forge a deployment operation, sign
-this operation and inject it to a Tezos node.
+this operation and inject it to a Dune node.
 This can be performed
 separately or all at once with the command ``--deploy``.